chatrathabhishek/devops-practice/jenkins/ArgoCD/README.md

     Edit the secret-store.yaml
     kubectl apply secret-store.yaml

-4. Add the values for argocd-github-client-id, argocd-github-client-secret, argocd-github-username, argocd-github-token and github-argocd-webhook
+4. Add the values for argocd-github-client-id, argocd-github-client-secret, argocd-github-username, argocd-github-token and github-argocd-webhook in secret manager
 5. Run the jenkins pipeline